blackberry/WebWorks-Community-APIs/BB10-Cordova/EmailSender/Readme.md

 ## Known Issues
 As of 09-Oct-2014, the plugin can't send email from a Microsoft account(hotmail, live, outlook, etc).
+17-Nov-2014 - When sending emails as html, multiple lines are formatted into one continuous line.

 ## Disclaimer